What is a Bill of Lading?

 - Immediate Cost Containment & Long-Term Savings

-DDC Intelligence is a fully customizable solution that has the capability to read and capture most BOL documents.
+Auto-Extraction & Structuring is an intelligent solution that has the capability to read and structure BOL documents in any shape or form.
+Auto-Extraction & Structuring uses machine-learning algorithms to discover, analyze, and cluster unlabeled datasets without the need for human intervention.
 And, just like people, the solution becomes smarter and more accurate with each document processed thanks to AI.

 You know it’s time for a change when it comes to automating your BOL processes, but making the change doesn’t have to break the bank.

-We’ll spend the time on the front-end understanding exactly what your infrastructure needs are and how we can customize DDC Intelligence to capture your BOL data to significantly improve accuracy rates and faster turn-around times.
+We’ll spend the time on the front-end understanding exactly what your infrastructure needs are and how we can use Auto-Extraction & Structuring to structure your BOL data to significantly improve accuracy rates and faster turn-around times.

-In the end, DDC Intelligence offers you immediate cost containment and long-term savings, improved accuracy, a streamlined bill entry process, and best of all -- an enhanced client experience.
+In the end, Auto-Extraction & Structuring offers you immediate cost containment and long-term savings, improved accuracy, a streamlined bill extraction and structuring process, and best of all -- an enhanced client experience.

 Why wait?
-Let’s start the conversation today to see how we can build a customizable freight billing solution for you.
+Let’s start the conversation today to see how DDC's Auto-Extraction & Structuring can support your success.